kevd1337/SimpleArduinoGroveThermometer/README.md

 - Connect Button module to the digital port 3 (D3)  of grove shield using 4-pin grove cable
 - Connect LCD RGB Backlight module to an I2C port of grove shield using 4-pin grove cable
 - Compile and upload sketch to Arduino
-- (optional) connect 9v batter via 9V to Barrel Jack Adapter
+- (optional) connect 9v battery via 9V to Barrel Jack Adapter